OCA/contract/product_contract_variable_quantity/readme/DESCRIPTION.rst

-This module enable add default values to contract products for variable quantity formula.
+This module add default values to contract products for variable quantity formula.